6 Minute Read

 - A house fire destroys your product inventory.

 The good news is business insurance doesn’t have to break the bank.
-Brandon Smith, one of Dave’s insurance Endorsed Local Providers (ELPs) in Missoula, Montana, estimates that most business policies will cost $300–500 a year on average.
+Brandon Smith, one of Dave’s Insurance Endorsed Local Providers (ELPs) in Missoula, Montana, estimates that most business policies will cost $300–500 a year on average.
+An experienced insurance agent can weigh your risks and determine how much coverage is right for you.

-“The rate is going to equal the risk,” he says.
+“The rate is going to equal the risk,” Brandon says.
 “We want to cover what would financially devastate you, not inconvenience you.”

 Got a Sharing Gig?
 Mind Your Coverage Gaps